Skip to content ↓

 Impact and Outcomes

-To see our Review of the Impact of our Pupil Premium funding for 2022-2023 please see section B of the 2023/24 Pupil Premium Strategy.
+To see our Review of the Impact of our Pupil Premium funding for 2023/2024 please see section B of the 2024/25 Pupil Premium Strategy.
+The Pupil Premium Strategy for 2025/26 will be published in December 2025 and contained within this will be a review of the impact of our PP funding for 2024/25.

 Coombe Dean School’s Pupil Premium Team